boeni-industries/aico/docs/architecture/integration_msg.md

 ### LLM Prompt Conditioning Request

 **Topic**: `llm.prompt.conditioning.request`
-**Description**: Request from the Chat Engine to Personality and Emotion modules for prompt conditioning parameters.
+**Description**: Request from the Conversation Engine to Personality and Emotion modules for prompt conditioning parameters.

 ```json
 {